tompave/fun_with_flags/README.md

 Having used Flipper in production at scale, this project aims to improve in two main areas:

-* Minimize the load on Redis: feature flags are not toggled _that_ often, and there is no need to query Redis for each check.
+* Minimize the load on the persistence layer: feature flags are not toggled _that_ often, and there is no need to query Redis or the DB for each check.
-* Be more reliable: it should keep working with the latest cached values even if Redis becomes unavailable, although with the risk of nodes getting out of sync.
+* Be more reliable: it should keep working with the latest cached values even if Redis becomes unavailable, although with the risk of nodes getting out of sync. (if the DB becomes unavailable, feature flags are probably the last of your problems)

 Just as Elixir and Phoenix are meant to scale better than Ruby on Rails with high levels of traffic and concurrency, FunWithFlags should aim to be more scalable and reliable than Flipper.